amckinney/backend-dev/docs/05-lesson.md

 APIs have had [explosive growth][4] in recent years and have become the foundational unit upon which we build software applications.
-As a result, a new software architecture has been born called the [microservice architecture][5].
+As a result, a new software architecture has been created called the [microservice architecture][5].
 In short, *microservices* are services responsible for a small set of functionality and built so that they can be *composed* together to orchestrate complex interactions.
 Note that the alternative is referred to